Standard Model Theory for the FCC-ee Tera-Z stage

-On the other hand, using the same underlying multi-photon phase space MC generator of \bhlumi\ and exploiting the results from Refs.~\cite{Jadach:1995hy,Jadach:1996bx,Jadach:1996ir,Ward:1998ht}, one could implement a more sophisticated matrix element of the CEEX~\cite{Jadach:2000ir} type, where CEEX stands for coherent exclusive exponentiation.
-In the CEEX resummation methodology, soft photon factors are factorized at the amplitude level and the matching with fixed order results is also done at the amplitude level (before squaring and spin-summing).
-The big advantage of CEEX over EEX is that the separation of the infrared (IR) parts and matching with the fixed-order result are much simpler and more transparent when done at the amplitude level -- all IR cancellations for complicated interferences are managed automatically and numerically.
-The inclusion of the $s$-channel $Z$ and photon exchange and $t$-channel $Z$ exchange including \order{\alpha} corrections, soft photon interference between electron and positron lines, and all that would be much easier to take into account for CEEX than in the case of EEX.
-However, the inclusion of \order{\alpha^3 L_e^3} in CEEX will have to be worked out and implemented.
+Conversely, a preferable solution would be to keep the same underlying multiphoton phase space MC generator of \bhlumi\ and exploit the results from Refs.~\cite{Jadach:1995hy,Jadach:1996bx,Jadach:1996ir,Ward:1998ht} to implement a more sophisticated matrix element of the CEEX~\cite{Jadach:2000ir} type, where CEEX stands for coherent exclusive exponentiation.
+In the CEEX resummation methodology, soft photon factors are factorized at the amplitude level and matching with fixed-order results is also done at the amplitude level (before squaring and spin summing).
+The big advantage of CEEX over EEX is that the separation of the infrared (IR) parts and matching with the fixed-order result are much simpler and more transparent -- all IR cancellations for complicated interferences are managed automatically and numerically.
+The inclusion of the $s$-channel Z and photon exchange and $t$-channel Z exchange including \order{\alpha} corrections, soft photon interference between electron and positron lines, and so on, would be much easier to take into account for CEEX than in the case of EEX.
+However, the inclusion of \order{\alpha^3 L_\mathrm{e}^3} in CEEX will have to be worked out and implemented.

-Summarizing, the CEEX version would allow a more systematic further development of the program as we move forward with the FCC-ee project.
-From this perspective, the CEEX version is preferable, although the improvement of the EEX matrix element should be also pursued.
-See some additional discussion in Sect.~\ref{sec:tech-prec}.